-Since ELP flares tend more toward being confined than the general flare population, and since Fig.~\ref{fig:elp_vs_cycle} has shown a drop in the relative share of ELPs towards solar maximum, we use the data from \cite{2021ApJ...917L..29L} to compute the eruptivity as a function of time from June 2010 to September 2017 to investigate whether the change in eruptivity of flares could be responsible for the lower probability of ELP flares at high solar activity.
-We again applied a 13--month running mean.
-We find an unusually high eruptivity of solar flares towards the minimum at the end of the solar cycle (Fig.~\ref{fig:erup_vs_cycle}, top panel).
+Since ELP flares tend more toward being confined than the general flare population, and since Fig.~\ref{fig:elp_vs_cycle} has shown a drop in the relative share of ELPs toward solar maximum, we used the data from \cite{2021ApJ...917L..29L} to compute the eruptivity as a function of time from June 2010 to September 2017 to investigate whether the change in eruptivity of flares could be responsible for the lower probability of ELP flares at high solar activity.
+We again applied a 13-month running mean.
+We find an unusually high eruptivity of solar flares toward the minimum at the end of the solar cycle (Fig.~\ref{fig:erup_vs_cycle}, top panel).
 Furthermore, we see that during the rise and fall times of the solar cycle, the percentage of eruptive flares evolves very similarly (albeit in opposite directions).
-Overall, we find a strong correlation between the 13--month smoothed number of eruptive flares (in the general population) and the 13--month smoothed monthly mean sunspot number ($P_c = 0.94$, $CI_{95\%} = [0.91,0.95]$).
-However, looking at the percentage of eruptive flares, the correlation is almost non--existent (Fig.~\ref{fig:erup_vs_cycle}, bottom panel), at $P_c = -0.18$ ($CI_{95\%} = [-0.38,-0.04]$).
+Overall, we find a strong correlation between the 13-month smoothed number of eruptive flares (in the general population) and the 13-month smoothed monthly mean sunspot number ($P_c = 0.94$, $CI_{95\%} = [0.91,0.95]$).
+However, looking at the percentage of eruptive flares, the correlation is almost nonexistent (Fig.~\ref{fig:erup_vs_cycle}, bottom panel), at $P_c = -0.18$ ($CI_{95\%} = [-0.38,-0.04]$).

-\subsection{ELP Parameters and Relation to the Main Flare}
+\subsection{ELP parameters and relation to the main flare}

-\subsubsection{Relative Strength of the EUV Late Phase}
+\subsubsection{Relative strength of the EUV late phase}

-For the ELP flares presented in this work, the peak ratio of the late--phase to the main--phase peak in the EVE Fe~XVI~33.5~nm irradiance ranges between 0.3 and 5.9, with a mean (median) of $1.54\pm0.97$ ($1.28\pm0.43$).
+For the ELP flares presented in this work, the peak ratio of the late-phase to the main-phase peak in the EVE Fe~XVI~33.5~nm irradiance ranges between 0.3 and 5.9, with a mean (median) of $1.54\pm0.97$ ($1.28\pm0.43$).
 Figure~\ref{fig:lp_params_hist} (top panel) shows the distribution of the peak ratios.
-Of the 179 ELP events, 128 (71.5\%) can be classified as "extreme ELP events" \citep{2015ApJ...802...35L} defined by a peak ratio $>$1, while only 49 (27.4\%) have a peak ratio below 1.
+Of the 179 ELP events, 128 (71.5\%) can be classified as extreme ELP events \citep{2015ApJ...802...35L} defined by a peak ratio $>$1, while only 49 (27.4\%) have a peak ratio below 1.
 Two flares have a main maximum with a PFS irradiance value below 0 (probably due to occultations close to the limb), therefore inhibiting the calculation of a meaningful peak ratio.

-\subsubsection{ELP Delay and Duration}
+\subsubsection{ELP delay and duration}